entur/schema2proto/README.md

 This tool converts XML Schema files (.xsd) to Protocol Buffers (.proto).
 It was once based on xsd2thrift but has been completely rewritten.

-You can also use it to reduce proto files by removing unnecessary packages, messages and fields
+You can also use it to modify proto files by removing unnecessary packages, messages and fields

 ## Usage